Under pressure: poroelastic regulation of flow in espresso brewing: Results

-where $k_\text{m}$ is the total soluble mass, and $\ell_\text{m}$ and $m_\text{m}$ represent the time offset and the characteristic time scale of dissolution, respectively.
-These three parameters are estimated by fitting the relationship~\eqref{eq:mass_flux} to the experimental data, and read in this case $k_\text{m} =2.257\pm0.001$ g, $\ell_\text{m}=19.83\pm0.01$s, and $m_\text{m}=9.34\pm0.02$s.
+where $k_\text{m}$ is the total soluble mass, and $\ell_\text{m}$ and $m_\text{m}$ represent the time offset and the characteristic time scale of dissolution, respectively. {By fitting the empirical relationship \eqref{eq:mass_flux} we reduce the phenomenological description of the dissolution kinetics to 3 constants, eliminating time dependent measurements from model predictions.} These three parameters are estimated by fitting the relationship~\eqref{eq:mass_flux} to the experimental data, and in this case read $k_\text{m} =2.257\pm0.001$ g, $\ell_\text{m}=19.83\pm0.01$ s, and $m_\text{m}=9.34\pm0.02$ s.
 We note that, since the underlying temporal dynamics are governed by the dissolution kinetics, the time scales and offset are nearly identical, so one can effectively assume $\ell_\text{m}\approx\ell_\text{t}$ and $m_\text{m}\approx m_\text{t}$.
 Motivated by these observations, we propose a model to quantify the dissolution process, described in Sec.~\ref{sec:theory}.B.
 In essence, the dissolution-induced removal of mass can be related to an increase in effective porosity of the medium, which in turn affects its permeability.
-Assuming the instantaneous porosity $\Phi(t)$ to be proportional to the relative dissolved mass of coffee, Eq.~\eqref{eq:time-dependent-q} provides us with a predictive tool to estimate the time-dependent flow during brewing, where the only parameters are estimated from the long-time equilibrium calibration pressure and flow, $P_c$ and $Q_c$, and the long-time porosity $\Phi_{m} = \lim_{t\to\infty} m(t)/m_0 = k_\text{m}/m_0$.
-For convenience, we repeat the values here: $P_c=12\pm3$ bar, $Q_c=1.90\pm0.15$ g/s; The estimated equilibrium porosity is $\Phi_m\approx0.122$.
+Assuming the instantaneous porosity $\Phi(t)$ to be proportional to the relative dissolved mass of coffee, Eq.~\eqref{eq:time-dependent-q} provides us with a predictive tool to estimate the time-dependent flow during brewing, where the only parameters are estimated from the long-time equilibrium calibration pressure and flow, $P_c$ and $Q_c$, and the long-time porosity $\Phi_\text{m} = \lim_{t\to\infty} m(t)/m_0 = k_\text{m}/m_0$.
+For convenience, we repeat the values here: $P_c=12\pm3$ bar, $Q_c=1.90\pm0.15$ g/s; The estimated equilibrium porosity is $\Phi_\text{m}\approx0.122$.
 The results of such calculations are presented in Fig.~\ref{fig:porosity_model}(A) for a representative example of a typical brewing pressure of 9 bar.
 Although the minimal model deviates from the flow rate measurement at short times, where swelling and air removal complicate the dynamics, it seems to approximately grasp the flow curve.
 A similar comparison for other values of brewing pressure (with colour coding as in Fig.~\ref{fig:time_dependent}) in Fig.~\ref{fig:porosity_model}(B) shows that the model fails to grasp the quantitative dynamics for the lowest brewing pressures, when the puck satisfies Darcy's law, but becomes increasingly accurate at higher pressures, providing quantitative predictions of the flow rate dynamics.

 Although the time scales of the brewing process and the structure of a typical espresso machine preclude direct visualisation of flow in situ, we performed X-ray $\mu$-CT scans of a coffee puck after sample preparation and shortly after brewing.
 An overlay of typical images is presented in Fig.~\ref{fig:tomography}.
 The pre-brew puck in panel (A) reveals a tightly packed structure with evident small-scale heterogeneity.
 A comparison of the sample thickness with the same puck imaged after brewing in panel (B) shows a considerable swelling but also a reconfiguration of the sample.
 In the post-brew tomographic slice, multiple horizontal delaminations and cracks are seen.
 In the bottom part, close to the filter mesh, the coffee puck has peeled off the basket and a void space was created in between the filter mesh and the puck.
 However, we associate this with the operation of the overpressure valve which may reverse the direction of flow for an instant after the brewer flow is turned off to relieve the built up pressure.
 This short backflow might lead to a reconfiguration of the sample after brewing has finished.